 Insured should give written notification of a claim, immediately, and in any event within 48 hours of the illness or injury.
-It is necessary that insured, consult a doctor, and follow all the recommended advice and treatment.
+It is necessary that the insured should consult a doctor, and follow all the recommended advice and treatment.

 In the case of death of the insured, someone claiming on his/her behalf must inform the insurer in writing and send a copy of the post mortem (if applicable) within 14 days.
-In some cases, the insurer waived off periods for intimation and submission of documents in case any hardship is being faced by the policyholder or representative, however, it should be backed with some documents.
+In some cases, the insurer may waive off the usual periods for intimation and submission of documents in case any hardship is being faced by the policyholder or representative, however, such cases should be backed with documents.